oreboot/oreboot/README.md

 oreboot is a downstream fork of coreboot, i.e. oreboot is coreboot without 'c'.

-oreboot will only target truly open systems requiring no binary blobs. oreboot is mostly written in Rust, with assembly where needed.
+oreboot will only target truly open systems requiring no binary blobs.
+For now, that means no x86. oreboot is mostly written in Rust, with assembly where needed.

 oreboot currently only plans to support LinuxBoot payloads.